Jeevan-M/Library-Management-System/README.md

 * HTML,CSS and JavaScript
 * MySQL

-## How To Run The Project
+# How To Run The Project
+  ## Steps
     1.run the xammp server

     2.Import the Database file location{Database\Library_DataBase.sql}

     3.run the app.py

     4.double click this file Library-Management-System\LMS+UI\index.html {initialy the data base will be empty}

     5.Start using it